Xaviju/perforandoElDom-charla-phidays/README.md

 This pseudo selector will allow authors to style style inside a shadow tree, from outside of that shadow tree keeping the structure of the components and targeting only some nodes.

 #### Why
+The previous proposed method for styling inside the shadow tree, the `>>>` combinator, turned out to be too powerful for its own good.
 The problem with using just custom properties for styling/theming is that it places the on the element author to basically declare every possible styleable property as a custom property.

 #### How